 Heading further south, the beautiful state of Victoria doesn’t have as much variety as the northern states, but it features operators in two popular destinations; Phillip Island and Lakes Entrance.

 You have the likes of Wildlife Coast Cruises and Wild Ocean EcoBoat Adventure Tour operating off Phillip Island and Amaroo Cruises from the beautiful Lakes Entrance on the mainland.

-If you travel to the left of the country, Western Australia is one of the top spots for whale watching and sheer size of the state’s coastline means there are ample opportunities to get out on the water and spot some migrating whales.
-Destinations such as Albany, Augusta, Exmouth/Ningaloo Reef, Rottnest Island and Broome are all hotspots for the whales.
+If you travel to the left of the country, Western Australia is one of the top spots for whale watching and the sheer size of the state’s coastline means there are ample opportunities to get out on the water to spot migrating whales.
+Destinations such as Albany, Augusta, Exmouth/Ningaloo Reef, Rottnest Island and Broome, Fremantle and Perth are all hotspots for the whales.

 If you’re planning to go whale watching along the WA coastline then you’ll be heading out with some of these operators.
-All Sea Charters, Legend Charters and Naturaliste Charters in the Dunsborough and Augusta regions, Absolute Ocean Charters and Broome Whale Whale Watching up north in Broome, Ocean Eco Adventures, Coral Bay Ecotours and Ningaloo Marine Interactions in the Exmouth/Ningaloo Reef region, and Rottnest Express, Rottnest Fast Ferries and Mills Charters in the Fremantle and Perth regions.
+All Sea Charters, Legend Charters, Whale Watching Western Australia and Naturaliste Charters in the Dunsborough and Augusta regions, Absolute Ocean Charters and Broome Whale Whale Watching up north in Broome, Ocean Eco Adventures, Coral Bay Ecotours and Ningaloo Marine Interactions in the Exmouth/Ningaloo Reef region, and Rottnest Express, Rottnest Fast Ferries and Mills Charters and Whale Watching Western Australia in the Fremantle and Perth regions.